ipdk-io/stratum-deps/docs/transition-guide.md

 The `DOWNLOAD` and `PATCH` options will now be disabled by default, removing the need for the user to specify these options when building the dependencies for themselves.

+## Releases

+We have begun using the GitHub [Releases](https://github.com/ipdk-io/stratum-deps/releases) feature to define numbered versions of the Stratum dependencies package, each with its own release notes and build artifacts.

+The plan is to provide prebuilt binaries that can be downloaded and used as an "off-the-shelf" alternative to the "do-it-yourself" process of downloading and building the dependencies yourself.
+The current offering is an Ubuntu 22.04 build that is suitable for use in GitHub workflows.

+There is also a source package.